theouteredge/cmdR/README.md

 --------------------

 1. Startup message, so users can enter a message that will be displayed when cmdR.Run is called for the first time
+2. Implement a way of pipeing commands together
+   1. look at the way nodejs implements middlewhere with the next function
-2. Implement a verison of the ICmdRConsole interface that wil work with a wpf app, so we can test out the ICmdRConsole interface in something other than a console app
+3. Implement a verison of the ICmdRConsole interface that wil work with a wpf app, so we can test out the ICmdRConsole interface in something other than a console app
-3. Maybe move to an MVC type framework which will allow you to return results which could forward you onto other routes allowing you to chain commands
 4. Allow us to pump data from one command to annother, i.e. read file.txt |> count-words